dswd/vpncloud/README.md

 somewhat stable state.
 VpnCloud features the following functionality:

 * Setting up tunnels between two networks via Ethernet (TAP) and IP (TUN)
 * Connecting multiple networks with multiple forwarding behaviors (Hub, Switch, Router)
 * Encrypted connections using [libsodium](https://github.com/jedisct1/libsodium)
 * Automatic peer-to-peer meshing, no central servers
 * NAT and (limited) firewall traversal using hole punching
 * Automatic reconnecting when connections are lost
 * Non-native forwarding modes, e.g. IP based learning switch and prefix routed Ethernet networks.
-* High throughput and low additional latency (see [performance page](performance.md))
+* High throughput and low additional latency (see [performance page](wiki/Performance-Measurements))
 * Support for tunneled VLans (TAP device)

-However there are some open issues:

-* Encryption has not been formally reviewed, use with care.
+### Contributions welcome

+There are several areas in which still some work has to be done and where contributions are very welcome:

+* **Linux packages**: VpnCloud is stable enough to be packaged for Linux distributions.
+* **Security review**: The security has been implemented with strong security primitives but it would great if a cryptography expert could verify the system.
-* The tests might be missing some corner cases and more field tests would be nice.
+* **Feedback on use cases**: Some feedback on how VpnCloud is being used and maybe some tutorials covering common use cases would be nice.

-Please feel free to help and contribute code.

 ### Semantic Versioning